FDio/vpp/docs/gettingstarted/developers/buildsystem/index.rst

 Build System
 ============

-This reference guide describes the vpp build system in detail
+This guide describes the vpp build system in detail.

 .. toctree::